hxtunq/anno2vcf/README.md

 Convert ANNOVAR multianno Excel workbooks to VCF (Variant Call Format) from the command line.

-(sometimes the original VCF mysteriously disappears)
+(useful for those moments when the original VCF mysteriously disappears)

 This tool is designed for Excel VCF's annotation files with columns such as: